1. A bachelor's degree in history with an overall 3.0 GPA or higher or

 The Master of Arts in History is a program of 30 minimum units as defined below.

 Core Courses required of all students:

-The fields are Africa and the Middle East, Ancient/Medieval Europe, Asia, Latin America, Modern Europe, United States, World.
+The fields are: Africa and the Middle East, Ancient/Medieval Europe, Asia, Latin America, Modern Europe, United States, World.

-For students pursuing two fields of concentration.
+All students must pursue two fields of concentration.

 Electives applicable to all students:

 Three units of electives of graduate (500/600) coursework in History or supporting disciplines relating to the student's Fields of Concentration.
 Upon written approval of the Graduate Advisor, students may substitute three to six units of upper-division (300/400) coursework in History or supporting disciplines relating to the student's Fields of Concentration.
 Graduate students who wish to enroll in double-numbered (400/500) courses must take the 500-level course.

 The courses for Special Preparation (595), Directed Study (695), Directed Research (697), and Thesis (698) may be applied to the 18 unit total only with the permission of the graduate advisor.
 A student may propose a field other than those cited above with the consent of the Graduate advisor and her/his graduate committee.

 A reading knowledge of one or more foreign languages may be required, depending upon the candidate's program of study as recommended by her/his graduate committee.